Planting calendar

 How often should I water raised beds in June?

-Is mulching necessary in June?
+Is it necessary to mulch in June?

 Next steps